 If you want your knowledge base accessible by anyone, you want a public knowledge base.

-But since it's going to be publicly available, you will want to review our SEO guide.
+You'll also want to review our SEO guide.
 You can choose to generate a sitemap (or prevent Google from indexing your knowledge base), and there are good tips about how to use features or metadata fields to get the best search performance.

 Refer to Create a public knowledge base for more information on this setup.